 - Look at what kinds of engagements might scale with success.
 This includes time to market, number of resources, and contract lengths.

 Special focus should be on the quality of test leads: are they easy to review, do they fit your Ideal Customer Profile, and were they delivered on time.
 It will be easy to identify if these leads are up-to-date after the first outreach.
 You’ll need to check the percentage of bounced emails and types of responses you receive.
 In case you get negative replies, saying that people are no longer with their companies, this is a trigger for you that the list might have been bought.
 At the very least it’s dated.

 Anna Svetlichnaya, Head of Sales Operations Specialists Department

 - Ask what programs the lead generation company uses.
-If they don’t have the right software, research will be longer and the quality of leads will be under question.
+If they don’t have the right software, data collection will take longer and the quality of leads will be under question.
 Find out if they are tech-savvy and utilize the newest tools and software.
 Also, identify milestones that are carried out solely by human touch.

 - Ask if they use human intelligence.
 People can provide their expert opinion.
 Furthermore, they can go beyond any preset list of requirements.
 For example, if a machine looks for marketing managers, and a person’s position is a demand general manager, a tool will most likely miss him or her on the list.

 During the discovery call, a salesperson should ask more questions and identify your needs rather than recite their capabilities and uniqueness.
 A sales rep is usually the face of the company, so pay attention to their manner of communication, integrity, and the way information is communicated to you.

 - Be in control of how leads are qualified.
 This means by specific titles, industries, etc. In other words, these leads should fit your ideal customer profile.